learn-co-students/js-hoisting-readme-v-000/README.md

 var word = "cake";
 ```

-Under the hood, JavaScript is always hoisting the _declaration_ to the top of the current scope, and then performing the _assignment_ at the appropriate line.
+Under the hood, JavaScript is always hoisting the _declaration_ to the top of the current scope and then performing the _assignment_ at the appropriate line.

 Let's start with an example of JavaScript accessing a variable inside a function that was defined outside: